Making homemade flour tortillas is super easy made with simple ingredients. The tortillas are warm, fluffy and perfectly seasoned. No yeast needed!

 - Place the rolled tortillas on a clean dish towel and dust a little flour on each one.

 - Heat a large pan or skillet over medium-high heat.
-Fry the tortillas for 1-2 minutes until they start to bubble then carefully flip and fry for another minute on the other side.
+Cook the tortillas for 1-2 minutes until they start to bubble then carefully flip and cook for another minute on the other side.
 Remove from the pan and set on a plate.
 Cover with a clean dish towel to keep warm until all the tortillas are cooked.